How to Make an Easy Classic Fruitcake for Christmas

 Decorating Your Cake

 Whatever you fancy, go for it.
 After all, it's your cake.
-Well done!
+Well done, and have a merry Christmas!

 Do you make your own Christmas cake?